-Latisha also wrote checks to Adam's daughters, Lydia and Emma Buckius.
+Latisha also wrote checks to Adam's daughters, Emma and Lydia.
 Account, 6/15/10, at 3, Addendum to $\P$ 6.
+The validity of these checks is not involved in this appeal.

-Procedurally, the instant matter began on April 9, 2010, when O'Rean filed a petition directing Latisha to show cause why she should not file an Account with respect to the POA.
+Account with respect to the POA.
 Latisha filed an answer on May 13, 2010, in which she objected to filing the Account.
 Following oral argument on the issue, the orphans' court ordered the Account to be filed.
 Latisha filed a petition for reconsideration on May 26, 2010.
-Latisha ultimately filed the Account on June 15, 2010, for the period from October 11, 2006, through November 27, 2009, identifying the category of "gifts" that totaled \$480,515.00.
+Latisha ultimately filed the Account on June 15, 2010, for the period from October 11, 2006, through November 27, 2009, identifying the category of "gifts" that totaled \$480,515.
 Account, 6/15/10, Summary at unnumbered 2.
 As noted, the Account listed the balance on hand as \$0.00.
 Id.

 O'Rean filed objections to the Account on June 23, 2010, and the Account was called for audit on July 6, 2010.
 On August 4, 2010, O'Rean filed a petition to show cause why Latisha and Additional Respondents should not be required to return the gifts they received from Decedent.
-That day, the orphans' court issued a citation to show cause why Adam and Kim
+That day, the orphans' court issued a citation to show cause why Adam and Kim Buckius and Sean and Christy Bitts should not be deemed additional respondents.
+Latisha and Additional Respondents filed an answer and new

-$^2\,$ Latisha had offered the last will and testament of Decedent into probate and, as executrix of the estate, averred that there were no probate assets.
+&lt;sup>4 Latisha had offered the last will and testament of Decedent into probate and, as executrix of the estate, averred that there were no probate assets.
 Petition to Show Cause, 4/9/10, at 1; Petition for Reconsideration, 5/26/10, at ¶ B.